The latest on our HWCI NCAA Pool…

 2017 Seed ListSALT LAKE CITY, UT/CARSON, CA (smt)- Defending champion E-Villanova earned the top overall seed while MW-Kansas and S-North Carolina (7 losses) got one seeds despite losing in their conference tournament.
 For the second time, W-Gonzaga (32-1) got a #1 seed though last time they got ousted in the second round.
 W-Duke had an up-and-down season but won four games in four days to win the ACC tournament and moved from a 4 seed to a 2 seed (7th overall team) while MW-Michigan had their plane slide off the runway, played their first tournament game in practice jerseys, and won four games in four days but only moved to a 7 seed.
 The ACC got 9 of its 15 teams in the tourney while the Big East got 7 of its 10 in (70%).
 The Big 10 also got half its 14 teams in and the Big 12 got 6 of its 10 in.
 Only four at-large spots went to non-major conferences with the Atlantic 10 (2), The American, and the West Coast getting more than one team in.
 Despite being ranked 20th in the country, S-Wichita St got dumped to a 10 seed and is actually a 6.5-point favorite over #7S-Dayton.
 Not much controversy over the at-large teams or seeding for the most part and no leak of the bracket early like last year.

-Locally, #11bE-USC (Southern Cal, not to be confused with the other 7E-USC, South Carolina) snuck into as one of the last four in but Read the rest of this entry »
+Locally, #11bE-USC (Southern Cal, not to be confused with the other 7E-USC, South Carolina) snuck into as one of the last four in but Continue reading »